rust-lang/rfcs/text/0000-loops-returning-values.md

 Detailed design
 ===============

-Extend `for` and `while` (and `while let`) to have an optional extra `else` clause.
+Extend `for`, `while`, and `while let` (but not `loop`) to have an optional extra `else` clause.
 This clause is evaluated if and only if the loop finished iterating without reaching a `break` statement.
 This `else` clause, when reached, makes the loop expression evaluate to the value within.
 When omitted, it is equivalent to an empty `else` clause returning `()`.
 The syntax for this additional clause comes from Python, where it is used for the same thing.

 Add an optional expression parameter to `break` statements following the label (if any).
-A `break` expression with a value breaks out of the loop and makes the loop evaluate to the given expression.
+A `break` expression with a value breaks out of the loop and makes the loop evaluate to the given expression. `break` expressions have the same precedence as `return` expressions.
 The type of the `break` statement’s expression must be the same as that of the `else` clause and that of any other `break` expression.
-Because `loop` loops have no `else` clause, this restriction does not apply to them.
+Because `loop` loops have no `else` clause, their `break`s only need to match types with each other.

 An advantage of having this new kind of construct is that the compiler can know that either the main loop body or the `else` clause will *always* be run at